jasonpaulso/VectorCode/docs/cli.md

    via `host` and `port`;
 2. you start the MCP server from a VectorCode project root (with the `.vectorcode` directory and some files already vectorised).

+### Writing Prompts

+If you want to integrate VectorCode in your LLM application, you may want to write some prompt that tells the LLM how to use this tool.
+Apart from the function signatures, a list of instructions used by the MCP server is included in this package.
+This can be retrieved by running the `vectorcode prompts` command.